IT-Buster/Jav-KontaktCRM/README.md

 # origin
-Yhis is simple appliaction CMR for business
+This is simple appliaction CMR for business